-A few days ago, I shared the DIY play kitchen I just finished for our little man.
-I showed exactly how I transformed an old entertainment center into a fun play kitchen for only $50, but I wanted to share more detailed instructions on how to use paint to really make your play kitchen amazing.
+I recently shared the DIY play kitchen I just finished for our little man.
+I showed exactly how I transformed an old entertainment center into a fun play kitchen for only $50, but I wanted to share more detailed instructions on how to use inexpensive details to really make your play kitchen amazing.

 The very best parts of the kitchen – the ‘tile’ backsplash, ‘stone’ countertops, and ‘stainless steel’ appliances – were all created using simple paint techniques.
 Even in person, they look amazingly real; my own husband thought I had installed a real piece of countertop.
 (In fact, I’m pretty sure I would be quite happy having that backsplash and counter in my grown up kitchen until I can afford the real thing!)
 Creating all of the finishes using paint was one of the biggest factors in keeping the cost of this project so low and I’m sharing detailed instructions so that you can recreate the same look for yourself.